 Our graduates can proudly showcase their diplomas and write Oral Roberts University on their résumé.
-Not only do we hold the highest accreditation standards set by the Higher Learning Commission (HLC), one of the top outside regulators in the U.S., but we also carry twelve additional accreditations and memberships a rare accomplishment for an institution of our size.
+Not only do we hold the accreditation standards set by the Higher Learning Commission (HLC), one of the top outside regulators in the U.S., but we also carry twelve additional accreditations.

 ACCREDITATIONS FOR INDIVIDUAL PROGRAMS AND DEPARTMENTS